 Face-to-face Learning: Lessons are delivered using online media by an onsite instructor.

-10 Advantages of Blended Learning:
+Top 10 Advantages of an Effective Blended Learning

 1. Increase Student Interest: